 Your GivingTuesday donation form is one of the most important pieces of your campaign.
-Nearly every social post, email, or direct mail piece you create for the big day will point your supporters to this page.
-A great donation form will make people more likely to give—but what does a good donation form look like?
-And how can you build one on your own?
+Nearly every social post, email, or direct mail piece you create for the big day will point people to this page.
+A great donation form will make people more likely to give—and make the donation process an easy one—but what does a good donation form look like?
+And how can you build a GivingTuesday donation form your supporters will love?

 Let’s take a look.

 The first step is to spin up a GivingTuesday donation form.
 You have two options here.

 The first option is to update your existing donation form—your year-round form that’s linked to the “donate” button on your website—to include your GivingTuesday campaign elements.
 Customizing an existing page can be helpful if you’re limited on the number of donation forms you can create in your fundraising software.
 If you decide to update an existing form, make a note of the design elements, wording, and settings for your donation page so you can revert back to its original form after GivingTuesday.